S-aiueo32/hiraishin/README.md

 ```

 ## 4. Model Instantiation
 The defined model can be instantiated from configuration file.
-Try to train and test models!
+Let's train your models!

 ```python
 from hydra.utils import inatantiate from omegeconf import OmegaConf